Program Overview

 On-Campus Residence Halls:

-Residence Hall rooms are shared by three students.
+Residence Hall rooms are shared by three students of the same gender.
 Each room is carpeted and includes a twin bed, desk, chair, bookcase, cupboard and drawer space for each student.
 Students live on coed floors with designated male and female community restrooms with private showers located on each floor.
 There are also cable TV and computer network connections in each room.
 There are coin operated laundry facilities on each floor of the halls.
 A refrigerator rental service is available to students when they arrive.
 The Halls of Residence accommodation package includes 14 meals per week (and can be used at breakfast and dinner).

 Upon arrival, each resident is provided with one set of bed linens, a pillow, blanket, towel and washcloth for use during their ‘summer’.